weaveworks/weave-gitops-clusters/docs/connect-leaf-cluster.md

     name: leaf-01-kubeconfig
 ```

-Once all that is done and commited to `main` Flux should create all the necessary resources.
+Once all that is done and committed to `main` Flux should create all the necessary resources.
 You can verify that everything is working via the cli or [in the ui](https://gitops.internal-dev.wego-gke.weave.works/cluster/details?clusterName=dev)

 ```
 ➜ k get gitopsclusters.gitops.weave.works